Welcome to our new series!

-Despites its literal meaning, like that as in do it like that (particular manner),
+Despite its literal meaning, "like that," as in "do it like that" (particular manner),

-begitu has been widely used as the equivalent to English expression ‘I see’ as someone who confirms that he/she has come to an understanding.
+begitu has been widely used as the equivalent to the English expression "I see" as someone who confirms that he/she has come to an understanding.

 A: Pak Roni, Apakah Anda lihat Ibu Santi pagi ini?